portabletext/react-portabletext/README.md

 ## Styling the output

-The rendered HTML does not have any styling applied, so you will want to either render a parent container with a class name you can target in your CSS, or pass [custom components](#customizing-components) if you want to pass specific class names, or you are using frameworks such as styled-components or similar.
+The rendered HTML does not have any styling applied, so you will either render a parent container with a class name you can target in your CSS, or pass [custom components](#customizing-components) if you want to control the direct markup and CSS of each element.

 ## Customizing components